polcak/browser_extension_testing/integration_tests/fingerprinting_server/README.md

 ```
 python3 run.py
 ```
-But note that it is deployed defaultly through the `start_testing.py` script after running the container.
+Note that it is deployed defaultly through the `start_testing.py` script after running the container.